Swishahouse

-Swishahouse is a Southern hip hop record label owned and founded by Michael "5000" Watts based in Houston, Texas in 1997.
+Swishahouse (stylized as SwishaHouse) is a Southern hip hop record label owned and founded in Houston, Texas in 1997 by the late Michael "5000" Watts, OG Ron C and later Watts' business partner G-Dash.
+Known for its artist freestyles and its focus on the chopped and screwed subgenre of Southern hip hop, the record label was influential in launching the careers of artists including Paul Wall, Slim Thug, Mike Jones, and Chamillionaire.

 History

-Swishahouse was founded in North Houston in 1997 by founder and President Michael "5000" Watts and OG Ron C as a response to the popularity of chopped and screwed music from Houston's south side.
-In 1999, Watts and G-Dash partnered and created Swishablast and became an official record label where G-Dash handled 100% of the business.
-SH began by distributing a mixtape series that featured chopped and slowed versions of R&B songs.
-Many of the current and former artists come from Acres Homes, Homestead, Rosewood & the Tidwell/Gulf Bank areas.
-The series includes:
+Swishahouse was founded in Rosewood neighborhood of Houston in 1997 by founder and President Michael "5000" Watts and OG Ron C as a response to the growing popularity of chopped and screwed music from Houston's south side, pioneered by DJ Screw.
+Watts released the first Swishahouse mixes in 1997.
+In 1999, Watts and G-Dash partnered and created Swishablast and became an official record label.
+Swishahouse began by distributing a mixtape series that featured chopped and slowed versions of R&B songs.
+The label initially began growing in popularity in the Acres Homes and Rosewood neighborhoods of North Houston.